Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Datasets

 This dataset contains three attachment conditions: an ambiguous condition, in which both noun phrases are equally plausible relative-clause (RC) antecedents, and two unambiguous conditions, in which semantic biases strongly favor attachment to either NP1 (high attachment) or NP2 (low attachment).
 All sentences conform to the following template:

 In the main text, we focus on the contrast between ambiguous and low-attachment sentences because English favors low attachment, and, thus, this condition displays the expected and least demanding interpretation, making it a natural baseline.
-Results for the entire datasets are in App \ref{app:id_ambiguity}
+Results including the high-attachment dataset are in App~\ref{app:id_ambiguity}.

 Using ChatGPT 4, we generated a list of NPs, relative clauses, and continuations that would encode four types of semantic bias: age, gender, role, and logical contradiction.
 Bias-specific elements were generated using controlled prompting and subsequently filtered, ranked, and manually validated to ensure semantic clarity, grammaticality, and compatibility across conditions.
 To construct the final dataset, validated elements were recombined under strict constraints that prevent excessive lexical overlap across sentences, while preserving bias consistency.
 This procedure generated a total of 10,880 attachment triplets (32,640 sentences), where each triplet shares the same relative clause and continuation.
 Examples for gender- and age-based semantic disambiguations are given in Table \ref{tab:age-gender-bias-examples}.